neonevm/neon-evm.docs/docs/governance/overview/overview.md

 * No member should improperly influence the vote of another.
 * Members agree to hold software developers blameless for unintentional mistakes made by them in the expression of contractual intent, whether or not said mistakes were due to actual or perceived negligence.

+In addition, NEON governance is transparent and flexibile.
+All users have access to all relevant information in order to make well-informed decisions, and the governance process is adaptable to the ever-evolving needs of the community.

 ## Governance on Neon: Organization

-The Neon network is decentralized and its is economy fee-based, with NEON tokens being used for governance purposes.
+Neon is decentralized and its economy fee-based, with NEON tokens being used for governance purposes.
 Following the same philosophy, Neon's governance framework is itself handled by a decentralized protocol with a clear and user-friendly process for proposing and voting for protocol improvements.
 It is organized as a series of DAOs (Decentralized Autonomous Organizations) that are each responsible for a different aspect of the decisionmaking process.
 While each DAO has different criteria for submitting proposals, eligibility for voting, and the scope of influence its decisions can have, they all follow the same basic formula, which is:

 * Eligible users submit a proposal.
 * DAO members discuss, review, and revise the proposal on off-chain platforms.